A Benchmark for Sparse Coding: When Group Sparsity Meets Rank Minimization: Experimental Results

-Next, in order to prove the universality of the proposed scheme, instead of using the proposed ADL method, we exploit another widely used dictionary learning methods to verify the proposed scheme, \ie, graph-based dictionary learning method \cite{40} and PCA dictionary learning method \cite{41} for image inpainting and image CS recovery.
-Similar to the proposed ADL dictionary, we learn the graph-based dictionary and PCA dictionary from each group of the degraded image.
-All the parameters remain the same as specified in the subsection~\ref{5.2} except for $\rho$ and $\lambda$, which are now shown in Table~\ref{lab:6}.
-The PSNR comparison results for image inpainting of four competing methods are shown in Table~\ref{lab:7}.
-It can be observed that the $w\ell_p$-norm consistently outperforms the other three norms for most testing images (the only exception is the image $\emph{Zebra}$ for which the $w\ell_1$-norm is slightly higher than the $w\ell_p$-norm in the scene of 80\% and 70\% pixels missing).
-The PSNR comparison results of image CS recovery are shown in Table~\ref{lab:8}, and we can observe that the $w\ell_p$-norm outperforms the other three norms in most cases.
-Fig.~\ref{fig:6} plots the visual comparison of image $\emph{Fence}$ with 80\% pixels missing for image inpainting based on graph-based dictionary learning method.
-The visual comparison of image $\emph{peppers}$ with 0.2$N$ measurements for image CS recovery based on PCA dictionary learning method is shown in Fig.~\ref{fig:7}.
-It is clearly demonstrated that the $w\ell_p$-norm achieves better visual quality than other three norms.
-This again verifies the feasibility of the proposed scheme.
+{Next, in order to further prove the universality and advantages of the proposed scheme, instead of using the designed ADL method, we exploit another two generalized dictionary learning methods to verify the feasibility of the proposed benchmark, \ie, graph-based dictionary learning method \cite{38} and PCA dictionary learning method \cite{39} for image inpainting and image CS recovery, respectively.
+Similar to the designed ADL method, we learn the graph-based dictionary and the PCA dictionary from each patch group of the degraded image.
+All the parameters remain the same as specified in the subsection~\ref{5.1} except for $\rho$ and $\lambda$, which are now shown in Table~\ref{lab:4}.
+The PSNR comparison results for image inpainting of four competing methods are shown in Table~\ref{lab:5}.
+It can be seen that the $w\ell_p$-norm minimization consistently outperforms the three other norm minimization methods for all test images (the only exception is the image $\emph{Zebra}$ for which the $w\ell_1$-norm minimization is slightly higher than the $w\ell_p$-norm minimization in the scene of 80\% and 70\% pixels missing).
+The PSNR comparison results for image CS recovery are shown in Table~\ref{lab:6}, and we can observe that the $w\ell_p$-norm minimization outperforms the three other norm minimization methods in most cases.
+Fig.~\ref{fig:6} shows the visual comparison of image $\emph{Fence}$ with 80\% pixels missing for image inpainting based on the graph-based dictionary learning method.
+The visual comparison of image $\emph{Peppers}$ with 0.2$N$ measurements for image CS recovery based on the PCA dictionary learning method is shown in Fig.~\ref{fig:7}.
+It can be observed that the $w\ell_p$-norm minimization achieves better visual quality than the three other norm minimization methods.
+This again verifies the feasibility of the proposed benchmark.}